sharife/goldenthread-v2/site/content/productions/reorient-2023.md

   - heading: REORIENT 2023 LINE-UP
     items:
       - image: ""
-        subtitle: b﻿y Katrin Arefy
-        text: Discovering a pile of dead bodies in the middle of their office, work colleagues seem nonchalant to the carnage and instead become embroiled in petty arguments.
-Their repetitive discussions and responses are predetermined and non-negotiable.
-        title: A Massacre
-        itemstart: ""
-        itemend: ""
-      - image: ""
-        subtitle: by Adam Ashraf Elsayigh
-        text: Lebanese Gen-Z Partyboi Sam is in trouble with his tamer, older, White boyfriend Joel.
-But it's really not his fault Joel went snooping, finding Sam's FUCK FORM, with all the raunchy descriptions of his recent hookups.
-So here they are at ODYSSEY, San Francisco's hottest, new Couple Therapy practice.
-Will Sam and Joel manage to fix this hot mess with the assistance of their overwhelmed but well-meaning counselor, Sharon... or is this all doomed for failure?
-        title: Data Queen
-        itemstart: ""
-        itemend: ""
-      - image: ""
         subtitle: by Yussef El Guindi
         text: Ahmed is waiting in an immigration line as his thoughts race, skid, and trip him up as he anticipates the things that might be asked, the